-Dan was brilliant technically but kept missing deadlines.
-His manager tried everything; gave him ideas, suggestions, techniques, reminders and orders; sent him emails, called him, thrashed it out in 1:1 meetings; nothing worked.
-Occasionally Dan would hit a deadline and then miss it again the following week.
-The important thing to know here is that Dan very much wanted to please both his manager and his internal clients.
-There was no lack of desire, but he'd get so engrossed in another task that the existing deadline would get overlooked.
+Nick was brilliant technically but kept missing deadlines.
+His manager tried everything; gave him ideas, suggestions, techniques, reminders, orders; sent him emails, called him, thrashed it out in 1:1 meetings, nothing worked.
+Occasionally Nick would hit a deadline and then miss it again the following week.
+The important thing to know here is that Nick desperately wanted to please both his manager and his internal clients.
+There was no lack of desire, it was just that he'd get so engrossed in another task the existing deadline would be overlooked.